Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 3. In the search box, enter **Content Moderator**, and then press Enter.
 4. From the search results, select **Content Moderator**.
 5. Select **Create**.
-6. Enter a unique name for your resource, select the **whitelisted subscription**, and select the region **South Central US**.
+6. Enter a unique name for your resource, select the **whitelisted subscription**, and select the region **East US, West US 2 and  South Central US**.

 > ### 🚧NOTE:
 >
-> Currently Content Moderator service only support one region: **South Central US**.
-Please create an Azure subscription in this region accordingly.
+> Currently Content Moderator service only support three regions:  **East US, West US 2 and  South Central US**.
+Please create an Azure subscription in these regions accordingly.

 7. Select the pricing tier for this resource.